bbauska/TUMx-DWAPNx/README.md

 this else if statement is executed.
 In the example, the program evaluates if the variable x is larger than zero.

-If true, the variable text is set to \"x is a positive number\".
+If true, the variable text is set to &quot;x is a positive number&quot;.

-If the value of x is smaller than zero, the program sets the variable text to \"x is a negative number\".
+If the value of x is smaller than zero, the program sets the variable text to &quot;x is a negative number&quot;.

-If both if conditions are false, the program sets the variable text to
+If both if conditions are false, the program sets the variable text to &quot;x is zero&quot;.
-\"x is zero\".

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 51 switch statement (33) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->